FamilySearch/GEDCOM.io/_pages/tag-def/IDNO.md

 specification:
   - Identification number
-  - An Individual Attribute.
-See also INDIVIDUAL_ATTRIBUTE_STRUCTURE.
+  - An [Individual Attribute].
+See also `INDIVIDUAL_ATTRIBUTE_STRUCTURE`.
   - identifying number
   - A number or other string assigned to identify a person within some significant external system.
-It must have a TYPE substructure to define what kind of identification number is being provided.
+It must have a `TYPE` substructure to define what kind of identification number is being provided.

 label: 'Identification number'